wazuh/wazuh-documentation/source/quickstart.rst

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wazuh can be installed on the 64-bit Linux operating system listed below.
-Wazuh supports all the listed and later versions:
+Wazuh can be installed on a 64-bit Linux operating system.
+Wazuh supports all the operating system versions listed below and later versions too:

 .. list-table::
     :width: 100%
     :widths: 50 50

    * - Amazon Linux 2
    * - CentOS 7
    * - Debian 8 ELTS